nmattei/cmps3140/_projects/project4.md

 Note that this project will make use of [MiniZinc](https://www.minizinc.org/).
 You will need to download and install [MiniZinc](https://www.minizinc.org/) first.

-There are some additional videos on constraints from by old boss that may be helpful in getting this program done, especially the one on Symmetry Breaking which we only briefly touched on in class.
+There are some additional videos on constraints from my old boss that may be helpful in getting this program done, especially the one on Symmetry Breaking which we only briefly touched on in class.
 * [Computational Paradigm and Modeling](https://drive.google.com/open?id=1Kehqa-25SzUq0UnTlS-_MG--nakejFya)
 * [Reification and Stable Marriages](https://drive.google.com/open?id=1svuTdWgYo8Mp3WMimgpG2rHu_bqcZNdX)
 * [Symmetry Breaking](https://drive.google.com/open?id=1WRSC3ZQOpSByIxKRS-31hyBdVVFLCtFq)